Press the 'Plot' button to produce a plot for the displayed 3x3 matrix. You

 Gerschgorin's theorem says that if we replace a matrix with only two numbers per row, the diagonal entry and off-diagonal row sum, then we can still bound where its eigenvalues will be!

 It's easy to see that Gerschgorin's theorem also applies to off-diagonal column sums of $A$ (by considering $A^H$, for example).
-Indeed, the union of the Gerschgorin sets of $A$ and those of $A^H$ may provide tighter bounds than illustrated here.
+Indeed, the intersection of the Gerschgorin sets of $A$ and those of $A^H$ may provide tighter bounds than illustrated here.
 One can further consider how tight one can make Gerschgorin-based estimates of eigenvalues, and Professor Varga has had a lot to say about this[8].

 Each Gerschgorin disk uses data from one row of the matrix $A$.
 What if we consider two rows at a time?
 Can we find sets that contain $A$'s eigenvalues similarly to the Gerschgorin theorem?
 This question was answered (affirmatively) by Alfred Brauer in 1947 when he came up with sets that he called the ovals of Cassini[1].